-It is probably not surprising for anyone that Barcelona loves to celebrate it all.
-Locals keep the calendar busy with holidays to spice up the yearly routine.
+It is probably not surprising for anyone that this city loves to celebrate it all.
+Life in Barcelona is definitely busy: locals keep the calendar busy with holidays to spice up the yearly routine.
 There are in total 14 days throughout the year that are part of Barcelona’s public holiday calendar.
-This includes national, regional in Catalunya and Barcelona based holidays only.
+This includes national, regional in Catalunya and Barcelona-based holidays only.
 You can check the full list, but here is a brief presentation of the most important ones:

 Pinchos are small snacks typically served in bars.
 It is basically bread with all sorts of extra delicious things on it.
 There is usually a big variety of combinations to choose from.
 You go around in the bar and grab the pinchos heart from the first sight.

-One of the biggest food trends in BCN is definitely Bruch!
+One of the biggest food trends in BCN is definitely Brunch!
 Sunday is the time to see your friends again after a night out and enjoy a brunch reunion.
-Many of the good and most popular brunch places require reservations on weekends or you are most probably about to spend at least an hour on a line for a table.
-Try to get yourself a table at Billy Bruch or Eixampeling Brunch Café & Bar.
+Many of the good and most popular brunch places require reservations on weekends or you are most probably about to spend at least an hour queueing for a table.
+Try to get yourself a table at Billy Brunch or Eixampeling Brunch Café & Bar.